jdb2b/my-presentation/content/home/equation.md

 ## Where's The Complexity?

-It's in your setup and process
+It's in your CRM setup and your process of deal elimination